sunnamed434/BitMono/README.md

     "RustPlugin"
   ],
   "Tips": [
-    "[Tip]: Mark your method with attribute [MethodImpl(MethodImplOptions.NoInlining)] to ignore obfuscation of your method!", "[Tip]: Open config.json and set FileWatermark to 'true', to disable watermarking of your file!"
+    "[Tip]: Mark your method with attribute [MethodImpl(MethodImplOptions.NoInlining)] to ignore renaming of your method!", "[Tip]: Open config.json and set FileWatermark to 'true', to disable watermarking of your file!"
   ]
 }